 '''

 #include <stdio.h>

 #include <stdlib.h>

 int main(void)

 {

 printf("Hello, World!\n");

 exit(0);

 }

 '''

-Save the Lab1-1.c file, then select "compile" from the Build menu (or press the compile icon on the task bar).
+Save the Lab1-1.c file, then select "Build Solution" from the Build menu.

-Any compiler errors will appear in the window at the bottom of the display.

-If the compile is successful, select the "build" option, which will link the program and create an executable.
-If the compile reported any errors or warnings, go back to the edit window and fix the problems.
+Any compiler or linker errors will appear in the window at the bottom of the display.
+If the build reported any errors or warnings, go back to the edit window and fix the problems.

-Finally, select the "run" option (or press the exclamation point symbol) and see what happens: a console window should pop up and show the results of your program.
+Finally, select the "Start Without Debugging" option from the Debug menu and see what happens: a console window should pop up and show the results of your program.